shipsing/podman-desktop/website/docs/installation/macos-install.md

   :::

 :::info[Prerequisite]
 Podman Desktop requires [Podman Engine](https://docs.podman.io/en/latest/index.html).
-If you do not have Podman engine installed, Podman Desktop will prompt you to do so after installation.
+If you do not have the Podman engine installed, Podman Desktop will prompt you to do so when you open it.
 :::

 ## Installing Podman Desktop on macOS using the .dmg file